Data-driven invariant set for nonlinear systems with application to command governors: Numerical examples

-We used \ac{lqr} with the weights $Q=\text{diag}([100, 10])$ and $R=1$ for state tracking $x\to[r, 0]^\trans$ at the nominal speed $v=20~m/s\approx45mph$.
-Although the closed-loop system is almost over-damped under the \ac{lqr} controller in the nominal speed, it shows under-damped behavior at higher speed.
-Our goal is to guarantee constraint enforcement both at the nominal and higher speed $v=27~m/s\approx60mph$ using the \ac{lqr} inner-controller designed for the nominal speed.
+We used a \ac{lqr} with the weights $Q=\text{diag}([100, 10])$ and $R=1$ for state tracking $x\to[r, 0]^\trans$ at the nominal speed $v=20~\text{m/s} \approx 45~\text{mph}$.
+Although the closed-loop system is almost overdamped under the \ac{lqr} controller at the nominal speed, it exhibits underdamped behavior at higher speeds.
+Our goal is to ensure constraint enforcement both at the nominal speed and at higher speed of $v=27~\text{m/s} \approx 60~\text{mph}$ using the \ac{lqr} inner controller designed for the nominal speed.

-\emph{Data generation:} For each cases of nominal and higher speed, we simulated the kinetic bicycle model~\eqref{eq:bicycle} using \textsc{ode45} solver in \texttt{matlab} during the sampling period $\Delta t=0.1s$ to generate the data needed for Algorithm~\ref{alg:mci}.
-For every reference set-point $\bar r_i=-1.2+0.02(i-1)\bar r\in[-2.4,~2.4]$ where $i\in\naturals$, we generated $N_T=5$ trajectories of length $T=4s$ with random initial conditions with the nominal \ac{lqr} inner-controller.
-For the dictionary functions $\phi$, similar to the previous example, a complete set of thin-plat radial basis functions are considered of which centers are located on a $14\times 14$ rectangular grid that encompass the data samples.
-We used the data to approximate $P$ by solving \ac{lp}~\eqref{eq:lp-alpha}, where $\gamma=0$.

-Fig.~\ref{fig:nonlinear-mci} shows the admissible set $\bar \Lambda$ generated by our data-driven method.
-Each slice shows the \ac{pi} set $\O(\bar r_i)$ associated with a particular reference $\bar r_i$.
-Since the system is nonlinear, the true maximal \ac{ci} set $\Lambda_\infty$ is not known.

-We conducted two experiments for this problem.
-In the first experiment the speed is set to the nominal value $v=20 m/s$.
-The desired reference $r_d$ commands the position of the center of the car too close to the edge of the road which will drive the car out of the road.
-Fig.~\ref{fig:nonlinear-output1} shows the capability of our data-driven \ac{rg} in handling these infeasible reference commands.

-In the second experiment, we simulated an overtaking maneuver where the speed is changed from the nominal $20 m/s$ to higher $27 m/s$ at $t=4s$.
-We set the reference commands inside the constraint set.
-However, an underdamped response may still cause constraint violation.
-Fig.~\ref{fig:nonlinear-output2} shows our \ac{rg} can effectively take the system to the desired position, while enforcing constraints.
-In the first lane change, the adjustment on the desired reference $r_d$ is minimal, since the system shows an almost overdamped behavior at nominal speed.
-Conversely, \ac{rg} adjusts the desired reference $r_d$ in the second lane change such that the nonlinear underdamped-like response of the system becomes overdamped, resulting in constraint satisfaction as well as a smoother ride.
+{To generate the data, we simulated the kinetic bicycle model~\eqref{eq:bicycle} in closed-loop with the nominal \ac{lqr} controller using \texttt{MATLAB}'s \textsc{ode45} solver where the state was sampled with a period of $\Delta t = 0.1$ s.} For every command set-point $\bar{r}_i = -1.2 + 0.02(i-1)\bar{r} \in [-2.4, 2.4]$, $i \in \mathbb{N}$, we generated $N_T = 5$ trajectories of length $T = 100$ with random initial conditions.
+We set the thin-plate spline basis $\phi$ similar to the previous example and approximated $x_\infty$ by~\eqref{eq:xinf}.
+We used this data to find $P$ by solving the \ac{lp}~\eqref{eq:lp-alpha}, where $\gamma = 0.01$ and $\beta = 0.001$. { The true maximal admissible set $\Lambda_\infty$ for the bicycle dynamics~\eqref{eq:bicycle} is not known.
+However, we estimated $\Lambda_\infty$ by creating a grid of $20\times 20$ over the box $x\in[-2,2]$ and $\theta\in[-\tfrac{\pi}{2},\tfrac{\pi}{2}]$ in the state space and checked whether the state trajectory starting at the center of each cell violates the constraints. }